natenka/pyneng-book-en/docs/source/book/18_ssh_telnet/pexpect.rst

     Pexpect is an implementation of *expect* in Python.

-First, pexpect module needs to install:
+First, pexpect module needs to be installed:

 ::